The Massachusetts General Hospital Sumner Redstone Burn Center provides innovative treatments and services for patients with burn injuries.

 - Early excision and grafting, pioneered by Dr. John Burke, the first Medical Director of the Burns Service

-- Genetic response to thermal injury, pioneered by Dr. Ronald Tompkins, current Chief of the Burns Center
+- Genetic response to thermal injury, pioneered by Dr. Ronald Tompkins, former Chief of the Burns Center

 - In collaboration with the Massachusetts Institute of Technology, the development of the artificial dermis (skin) Integra™